zootalures/fn/docs/operating/kubernetes/README.md

-# HOWTO run Oracle Functions in Kubernetes at AWS
+# HOWTO run Fn in Kubernetes at AWS

 *Prerequisite 1: it assumes you have a working Kubernetes, and a locally configured kubectl.*